esrud/GONE2-TUI/README.md

 ![GONE2 demo](docs/demo.gif)

 This repository is a fork of the original [esrud/GONE2](https://github.com/esrud/GONE2).
-To the best of our knowledge this fork's `master` branch produces the same results as the upstream version, but we have not run enough tests to confirm it across every input format and option combination.
+To the best of our knowledge this fork's `main` branch produces the same results as the upstream version, but we have not run enough tests to confirm it across every input format and option combination.
 If you spot a difference, please open an [issue](../../issues) — a minimal reproducer (input file plus